hashicorp/terraform-provider-azurerm/website/docs/d/public_ips.html.markdown

   Provides a list of public IP addresses.
 ---

-# azurerm\_public\_ips
+# azurerm_public_ips

-Use this data source to get a list of associated or unassociated public IP addresses in a resource group, optionally specifying a minimum required number.
+Use this data source to access a filtered list of Public IP Addresses

 ## Example Usage